OlivierBondu/HIPAnalysis/README.md

       * **Important Note**: make sure the `config.Data.totalUnits` matches the number of files you are reading!
 1. You know have the histograms! yeah! all you have to do now is plot them:
    * The plotter is [`python/plotLayerHistos.py`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/python/plotLayerHistos.py): edit, then run it via `python plotLayerHistos.py`
 1. Look at the plots, and finally do the physics: interpret them

+#### For plotting signal/noise as a function of the BX

+_Note: this is in large part a copy-paste of the instructions above_

+1. First, you need to list the `calibTree` files you are interested in
+   * Usually they are in places like `/store/group/dpg_tracker_strip/comm_tracker/Strip/Calibration/calibrationtree/GR17/`
+   * Create a file in `test/data` containing the full (eos) path of the files your interested in, see for example [`test/data/list_calibTrees_Fill-5750_Run-296173.txt`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/test/data/list_calibTrees_Fill-5750_Run-296173.txt) (note: putting `#` at the beginning of the line will skip the file)
+1. Then, you want to create the histograms from the `anEff/traj` trees within the `calibTree` files
+   * The core code reading the `anEff/traj` and producing the histograms is [`plugins/anEffAnalysis.cc`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/plugins/anEffAnalysis.cc)
+   * The corresponding configuration file is [`test/anEffAnalysis.py`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/test/anEffAnalysis.py): edit, then run it via `cmsRun anEffAnalysis.py`
+      * **Important Note**: the number of events *should not exceed the number of files you are reading*
+   * Or run the analyzer via CRAB if you have a lot of files to analyse.
+The configuration file is [`test/crab_anEffAnalysis.py`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/test/crab_anEffAnalysis.py).
+Edit, then run it via `crab submit crab_anEffAnalysis.py`
+      * **Important Note**: make sure the `config.Data.totalUnits` matches the number of files you are reading!
+1. You know have the histograms! yeah! all you have to do now is plot them:
+   * The plotter is [`python/plotanEff.py`](https://github.com/OlivierBondu/HIPAnalysis/blob/master/python/plotanEff.py): edit, then run it via `python plotanEff.py`
+1. Look at the plots, and finally do the physics: interpret them

 #### For plotting something else: instructions not ready yet